Frequently Asked Questions

 I’m booking a flight online – why do I need to select my gender?

 When flying seaplanes, each aircraft is able to carry a specific amount of combined weight, this includes both luggage, freight and passengers’ weight.
 For safety reasons, the load and balance of our aircraft is always carefully managed.
 To assist with this management, Transport Canada provides weight estimates for males, females and children.
 This information is used to help estimate the weight and balance of the aircraft and to prevent overbookings.
 To comply with Transport Canada requirements, Harbour Air requires all passengers to indicate their gender when making a booking.
 If needed, an individual’s weight may be adjusted in the system at check-in to be more accurate.
 This procedure assists us in reducing the chance of overbooked flights due to aircraft being loaded above safe parameters, and results in our flights being safe and on-time.
-If a passenger identifies as gender X, please call our friendly Reservations team to make note of this along with the passenger’s accurate body weight.

 Do you have any discount programs?